kitnato/neverquest/source/data/manual.md

 ### Reserves

-Determine your basic status.
+Determines your basic status.

 #### Health

-Total amount of damage you can take before game over at 0 health.
+Total amount of damage you can take before [flatlining](#death) at 0 health.

 Health is [regenerated](#health-regeneration) over time.

-Monsters also have an independent health meter.
+Monsters also have health that functions in the same way.

 #### Stamina

-Several combat actions require stamina to execute them successfully.
-Most [gear](#gear) has a burden for an associated action which translate to a stamina cost that must be paid to be successful.
+Several combat actions require stamina to be able to execute them.
+Most [gear](#gear) has a burden for an associated action which translates to a stamina cost that must be paid to be successful.
 For instance, when wielding a [weapon](#weapons) with burden 3, every attack will spend 3 stamina.
 Similarly, wearing [armor](#armor) incurs a burden that is paid when struck or [dodging](#dodge-chance) and [shields](#shields) incur this burden whenever an attack is [blocked](#block-chance).

-When there is not enough stamina available for an attack, [parrying](#parry-rating), [dodging](#dodge-chance) or [blocking](#block-chance), exhaustion occurs in which none of these actions are possible until sufficient stamina is [regenerated](#stamina-regeneration).
+When there is not enough stamina available for a particular action, exhaustion occurs in which none of these actions are possible until sufficient stamina is [regenerated](#stamina-regeneration).

 ### Essence

 Collected by looting dead monsters.

 Primarily spent on acquiring attribute ranks.
-Also used to trade at the [caravan](#caravan) and pay for [gems](#gems) and [infusions](#infusable-relics).
 Essence cost increases for every allocation of an attribute rank.
+Also used to trade at the [caravan](#caravan) and pay for socketing [gems](#gems) and relic [infusions](#infusable-relics).

 ### Attributes